tc39/proposal-ses/README.md

      objects or properties beyond those specified here.
 Specifically, it contains no host-specific objects.
 The global object is a plain object.

-  1. As a consequence of the deep immutability of the proto-SES realm, two of its primordials must be modified from the standard: The proto-SES realm's `Date` object has its `now()` method removed and its `new Date()` constructor changed to throw a `TypeError` if invoked _(Would a different error be more appropriate?)_.
+  1. As a consequence of the deep immutability of the proto-SES realm, two of its primordials must be modified from the standard: The proto-SES realm's `Date` object has its `now()` method removed and its constructor changed to throw a `TypeError` rather than reveal the current time _(Would a different error be more appropriate?)_.
 The proto-SES realm's `Math` object has its `random()` method removed.

   1. Add to all realms, including the shared proto-SES realm, a new